HL7/fhir-identity-matching-ig/input/pagecontent/patient-matching.md

 - For example, a candidate Identity that has the right address in one record, the right name in another, and the right telephone in another could be a strong candidate, even though no single record contains all the given information.

+To request a match on a patient with a single legal name, known as a mononamous individual, requestors **SHOULD** use that name in the Last name field and leave the First name NULL.

 Patient Match need not support wildcards, unlike the usual FHIR search mechanism.